Trail Companion Guide

 โ Works offline

-All resource data (names, coordinates, phone numbers, rider tips, hours, seasons), map tiles you've previously viewed, GPS positioning, route snapping, elevation profile, search and filters
+All resource data (names, coordinates, phone numbers, rider tips, hours, seasons), map tiles you've previously viewed, GPS positioning, route snapping, elevation profile, search and filters.

 โ Requires connection